Skip to main content

 Types of Benefits Offered

-• Mandatory Benefits: Public healthcare, retirement & pension, accident insurance, disability insurance, sickness insurance, and workers’ compensation.
+• Mandatory Benefits: Public healthcare, retirement & pension, accident insurance, disability insurance, sickness insurance, life insurance and workers’ compensation.

 Healthcare